Mitarai-ke, Enjou suru

-A young woman is hired as a housekeeper for the Mitarai family, but the lady of the house doesn’t want anyone to know that she, a famous housewife, doesn’t do the cleaning.
+A young woman is hired as the Mitarai family housekeeper, but the lady of the house requires her to keep that fact a secret.
 But the maid she hired has a specific reason for wanting to work for her…

 Mitarai-ke, Enjou suru is a fine mystery less about who the villain is and more about how villainous she is.

 The series opens with a house on fire, and a young girl looking on in horror as her mother begs for forgiveness.
 The protagonist snaps awake though, and heads off to her newest housekeeping job.

 The lady of the Mitarai household, Makiko, is featured in magazines, but her sweet and hardworking personality is just a front.
 She throws away a homemade gift from the neighbors, and she never remembers the maid’s name even after hiring her.
 But while the housekeeper introduces herself as Shizuka, that’s just for disguise; her real name is Anzu.
 And while her family name is Murata, before her parents’ divorce, it was Mitarai — yes, as in that Mitarai.
 Unbeknownst to Makiko, her stepdaughter has now come seeking proof that it was Makiko, not her mother, Satsuki, that caused the fire.